Heretic-oVirt/Heretic-oVirt.github.io/index.md

-## Welcome to Heretic oVirt Project
+## Welcome to the Heretic oVirt Project

 These pages act as a Github-based counterpart to the [official project site](https://dangerous.ovirt.life/) in order to minimally guide those starting in HVP from here.